Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Evaluation and Discussion

 \subsection{Methodology}

-To assess performance, we measure the inference and training time of \oursystem{} system and others on a single-GPU computer.
-Its main hardware components involve one Intel Core i9-9900K CPU, 128 GB dual channel memory, and one Nvidia RTX 3090 GPU with 24GB memory.
+To assess performance, we measure the inference and training time of \oursystem{} and other systems on a single-GPU computer.
+Its hardware components include one Intel Core i9-9900K CPU, 128 GB dual-channel memory, and one Nvidia RTX 3090 GPU with 24GB memory.
 The operating system is Ubuntu 18.04.5, with kernel version 5.4.0-135.
-The CUDA and driver version are 11.6 and 510.108.03, respectively.
+The CUDA and driver versions are 12.1 and 530.30.02, respectively.
+PyTorch and DGL versions are 2.0.1 and 1.1.1, respectively.

-We have not fully implemented the code generator due to limited manpower.
-Manual coding following the design and procedures in Section~\ref{sec:design} is used.
-The code produced involves more than 3K C++ kernel code, 5K C++ code to define host functions, 2K Python code to define subclasses of Pytorch \texttt{autograd.Function}, and 2K Python code that provides common utilities.
-These measures exclude comments.